Skip to main content

 • That the adoptive parents are the right people to adopt the child

 In the eyes of the law, the adoptive parent and the adoptee are now parent and child.
 The birth record changes.
 The adoptive parents are responsible for all the child's needs.
-This includes child support, applying for Social Security if necessary, and caring for their child.
-While their support might end when the child is 21 years of age, they may continue to provide support.
+This includes child support and applying for social security if necessary.
+You must care for your new child.
+While your mandatory support might end when the child is 21 years of age, you may continue to provide voluntary support.

 Adoption Law: Related Resources

 If you're interested in adopting a child, the information above may not answer all your questions.
-Click on the links below for more information on the following adoption-related topics:
+Find more information on the following adoption-related topics below:

 Questions About Adoption?
 Get in Touch With an Attorney

-There are challenges when it comes to adoption, from the process of locating a child to the process of obtaining court approval for the adoption.
+There are challenges in the adoption process, from locating a child to obtaining court approval for the adoption.
 While this adoption law checklist gives you a basic understanding of adoption, every situation is unique.

 Reach out to an experienced adoption attorney to get your questions answered and to receive help with the adoption process.